 Top 5 Reasons Why You Should Never Use Expired Eye Drops

-When was the last time you looked at the Expiration Date on your bottle of Eye Drops?
+Did you know eye drops expire?
+And if so, when was the last time you looked at the Expiration Date on your bottle of Eye Drops?

 If you are like me, it’s the first thing you check when you get a new box.
 My problem is that I fail to check it once I’ve had them for awhile.